laminlabs/laminr/README.md

 To connect to a LaminDB instance, you will first need to run `lamin login` OR `lamin load <instance>` in the terminal.
 This will create a directory in your home directory called `.lamin` with the necessary credentials.

 ``` bash
 lamin login
 lamin connect laminlabs/cellxgene
 ```

-Then, you can connect to the instance in R using the `connect()` function:
+Then, you can connect to the instance using the `laminr::connect()`
+function:

 ``` r
 library(laminr)